 Build the architecture baseline first

-Start with requirements, quality attributes, and architecture styles so the structure you choose actually matches the product context.
+Start with requirements, quality attributes, and architecture styles — on that foundation, choosing a structure for the product context stops being guesswork.

 Strengthen governance and evolution